Wesswanson/Basic_Onshape_CAD/README.md

 * [This video](https://www.youtube.com/watch?v=RKeALFyqSGw&feature=emb_logo) will explain the whole design in depth.

 * Remember while building the wheel:
-** Make sure your sketches are fully constrained and dimentioned properly so you can have a wheel of the right shape.
+* Make sure your sketches are fully constrained and dimentioned properly so you can have a wheel of the right shape.
-** Make sure you rename your parts and fetures to keep them organized while you design your wheel ** Turn off the visibility of the tire while you work on the wheel You're almost done! this is the hardest part in the caster.
+* Make sure you rename your parts and fetures to keep them organized while you design your wheel
+* Turn off the visibility of the tire while you work on the wheel You're almost done!
+This is the hardest part in the caster.

 ---